yezyilomo/django-restql/docs/index.md

  `GET /users/?your_favourite_name={id, username}`

-**Note:** Configuration for **django-restql** is all namespaced inside a single Django setting named `RESTQL`.
+**Note:** Configuration for **Django RESTQL** is all namespaced inside a single Django setting named `RESTQL`.

 ## Mutating Data
-**django-restql** got your back on creating and updating nested data too, it has two components for mutating nested data, `NestedModelSerializer` and `NestedField`.
-A serializer `NestedModelSerializer` has `update` and `create` logics for nested fields on the other hand `NestedField` is used to validate data before dispatching update or create.
+**Django RESTQL** got your back on creating and updating nested data too, it has two components for mutating nested data, `NestedModelSerializer` and `NestedField`.
+A serializer `NestedModelSerializer` has `update` and `create` logics for nested fields on the other hand `NestedField` is used to validate data before calling `update` or `create` method.

 ### Using NestedField & NestedModelSerializer
-Just like in querying data, mutating nested data with **django-restql** is very simple, you just have to inherit `NestedModelSerializer` on a serializer with nested fields and use `NestedField` to define those nested fields.
+Just like in querying data, mutating nested data with **Django RESTQL** is very simple, you just have to inherit `NestedModelSerializer` on a serializer with nested fields and use `NestedField` to define those nested fields.
 Below is an example which shows how to use `NestedModelSerializer` and `NestedField`.
 ```py
 from rest_framework import serializers
 from django_restql.serializers import NestedModelSerializer